 If you are planning on offering extracurricular activities, must follow K-12, applicable Safe Start protocols and Governor's proclamations on COVID-19.
 Efforts must include:

 - Symptom screening

 - Grouping staff and students into small groups (or "cohorts")

 - Face coverings

-- Increased hand hygiene, cleaning, & ventilation
+- Appropriate hand hygiene, cleaning, & ventilation

-When in-person learning resumes or your school opts to offer extracurriculars like athletics, please refer to Washington Interscholastic Activities Association (WIAA) for specific guidance for sport.
+Please refer to Washington Interscholastic Activities Association (WIAA) for specific guidance for sport.

 Limit the use of locker rooms to handwashing and restroom use only.
 Showers should not be used due to potential spread of aerosolized droplets.
 Consider eliminating requirements to change clothes for PE.
 If use of locker rooms for changing is necessary, maximize ventilation and use tape, spots or cones to signal 6 feet of distance for students who need to change.
 Stagger entry to the changing area and use these facilities as appropriate with members of the same group/cohort.
 Make sure to limit occupancy of the locker rooms to avoid crowding.

 A student’s health screening information, COVID-19 test results, and other related information collected by or reported to a school is considered Personally Identifiable Information (PII) and is protected under FERPA as part of the educational record.
 For information about disclosure of FERPA-covered PII during the COVID-19 pandemic for purposes such as contact tracing in schools, please refer to the FERPA & Coronavirus Disease 19 (COVID-19) Frequently Asked Questions resource from the United State Department of Education.